Freskoko/CycleTrafficWeather/INF161report.md

 *Parsing*

 Simply opening the traffic data in a nice format was a challenge.
-The trafficdata.csv uses both "|" and ";" as seperators.
+The trafficdata.csv uses both "|" and ";" as separators.
 The solution was to open the file as a string, replace all "|" with ";" and then open the file with pandas.

 *Difference in data spacing*

 The weather data has 6 data points per hour, (for every 10 minutes), however the traffic data only has 1 data point per hour.
-The solution to this misalignment was taking the mean of the 6 values makign up an hour in the weather data.
+The solution to this misalignment was taking the mean of the 6 values making up an hour in the weather data.

-The end goal is to predict weather for a given hour, and so converting the traffic per hour for minutes by dividing by 6 would not be favourable.
+The end goal is to predict weather for a given hour, and so converting the traffic per hour for minutes by dividing by 6 would not be favorable.
 If we were to do so, now the model would guess for each 10 minutes in an hour.
 Taking the mean of values is an area where quite a lot of data may be lost through "compression".

 *Time frame differences*

-One issue that is quikcly observed is that the time frame is different between the two data sets.
+One issue that is quickly observed is that the time frame is different between the two data sets.
 Traffic data is only in the range:
-*2015-07-16 15:00:00* - *2022-12-31 00:00:00* meanwhile weather data is in much longer from 2010-2023.
+*2015-07-16 15:00:00* - *2022-12-31 00:00:00* Meanwhile, weather data is much longer from 2010-2023.
 The solution is to merge the two files, and drop all the dates with missing values for traffic data.
 This loss of data is unfortunate, but it is impossible to train a model for traffic data if there is no traffic data.

 *Data loss*

-A choice that was made was also to completely remove the "Relativ luftfuktighet" coloumn in the weather files.
+A choice that was made was also to completely remove the "Relativ luftfuktighet" column in the weather files.
 This is because this column only existed in the 2022 and 2023 data files.
 The overall data exists in the timeframe 2017-2022 and so this column has a lot of missing data, and would very hard to incorporate into a model.
-However, a coloumn for "rain" would be very useful, and this is added further into the report.
+However, a column for "rain" would be very useful, and this is added further into the report.

 *Test train split*

 In order to validate model efficacy, and check for over-training, a test-train-split process was used in order to observe model generalization.
 70% of data was used as training data, while the remaining 30% was split into two parts of 15%, going to validation and test data.

 # Data exploration:
-In figs, there are images presenting each of the coloums in the final data frame, plotted against the total amount of traffic.
+In figs, there are images presenting each of the columns in the final data frame, plotted against the total amount of traffic.
 This part of the report explores these figures.

 # Variations within time

 ![year](figs/monthly_traffic.png)
 *Note: Graph above shows average hourly traffic per month*

-Certain months have different amounts of mean traffic, so providing the model the month will help it understand this correlation.
-I am using dummies from python in order to setup a coloumn for each month.
+Certain months have different amounts of mean traffic, so providing the model of the month will help it understand this correlation.
+I am using dummies from python in order to set up a column for each month.

 ![week1](figs/weekly_traffic.png)
 *Note: Graph above shows average hourly traffic per day of the week*

 Certain days have different amounts of mean traffic, so providing the model the day will help it understand this correlation.
-I am using dummies from python in order to setup a coloumn for each day.
+I am using dummies from python in order to set up a column for each day.

 ![diff min/max traffic per hour](figs/traffic_diff_perhour.png)

 Certain hours differ in traffic amounts, and this will be a key aspect of the model to understand.

-It is also important to note that within an hour, there is alot of variation between the highest and lowest amounts.
+It is also important to note that within an hour, there is a lot of variation between the highest and lowest amounts.
 This proves that the model have to rely on other factors than time to determine traffic amounts, but perhaps for periods between 0-4 at night, the model could understand that it should guess low, regardless of weather conditions.

 ### Yearly variations of traffic data / Correlation of the two directions